droidian/porting-guide/debugging-tips.md

 to `/etc/udev/rules.d/71-hide.rules`.

-Make sure to adapt the event node in this line and reboot.
+Make sure to adapt the event node in this line from `event1` to your input device and reboot.